dylanflesch/archipelago/docs/search_solr_index9dot2to9dot8.md

 ___

 ### Need help?
 Strange logs?
-Searching for happyness leads to no results?
+Searching for happiness leads to no results?
 Missed a step?
 Need a hug or someone that listens to you in silence?

 If you see any issues or errors or need help with a step, please let us know (ASAP!).
 You can either open an `issue` in this repository or use the [Google Group](https://groups.google.com/forum/#!forum/archipelago-commons).
 We are here to help.